ietf-ivy-wg/network-inventory-location/draft-ietf-ivy-network-inventory-location.md

 There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
-These data nodes may be considered sensitive or vulnerable in some network environments.
+All writable data nodes are likely to be reasonably sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
-Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:
+The following subtrees and data nodes have particular sensitivities/vulnerabilities:

+'locations': The list may be used to track the set of network elements.

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus